SliTaz: Features

 SliTaz uses the Openbox window manager.

 Additional packages are added using a program called "TazPanel".
 This is due to the specific package format that SliTaz uses (tazpkg).
-It can still use packages from the more popular distribution though, as Debian, by means of first carrying out a conversion of these different packages.
+It can still use packages from the more popular distributions though, as Debian, by means of first carrying out a conversion of these different packages.

 By default, SliTaz offers no persistence, however it can still be added if the user wishes.
 The choice of the filesystem/bootloader used with slitaz is then of importance however; persistence being only available with ext2 and ext3 filesystems and the syslinux or extlinux boot loader.

 Another useful tool is TazLiTo, with which users can create their own LiveCD based on selected packages or even based upon the current system state.

 System requirements

 SliTaz GNU/Linux is supported on all machines based on the i486 or x86 Intel compatible processors.
-The Live CD has four variants of SliTaz, requiring from 192 MB of RAM for the Core system to 48 MB for a text mode and X Window System.
+The Live CD has four variants of SliTaz, requiring 192 MB of RAM for the Core system and 48 MB for text mode and the X Window System.

 SliTaz can even run in 24 MB of RAM and a little swap memory.
 SliTaz can be booted from a Live CD, Live USB, floppy disk, or a local area network (PXE), or can be installed, requiring approximately 80 MB of hard disk space.